 An interdisciplinary minor in the College of Social Sciences and Humanities, the WGSS program was founded in 1982 as Women’s Studies.
 At this time, it was one of the only programs of its kind in the region.
 Northeastern Women’s Studies faculty also helped to found the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality in 1992 (then called the Graduate Consortium for Women’s Studies).

 The distinguished scholars who work in WGSS at Northeastern combine academic rigor and excellence with engaged work in the community, spearheading public projects and providing leadership as public intellectuals.
 Northeastern’s feminist faculty has been on the forefront of numerous major regional initiatives, beginning in the 1980s with the formation of the Boston Area Feminist Theory Colloquium, the region’s first series on Feminist Theory.
-That tradition continues today with the recent formation of the Forum on Feminist Thought, a collective of feminist academics dedicated to enhancing the interdisciplinary feminist work done on campus and in the greater Boston and New England areas.

 The WGSS Experience

-Students can expect to study a variety of topics from across traditional disciplines and are encouraged to examine the work happening at the interstices of these traditional fields.
+Students can expect to study a range of topics from across traditional disciplines and are encouraged to examine the work happening at the interstices of these fields.
 WGSS students will explore gender and sexuality in the global community by dipping into disciplines ranging throughout the social sciences, arts, humanities, and physical sciences.
 Studying WGSS will open up new ways of thinking, bringing gender and sexuality studies to bear on important social and intellectual questions.